luontola/dddeu2017-event-sourced-process-managers/README.md

 - Each microservice should pass on unchanged all data it doesn't know
     - Wrap JSON in an object which provides accessors which are backed by the JSON instead of fields
+    - Do not change or remove unknown data from the JSON